 App(lication)s exist to find food trucks.
 Some have come and gone (Hungerly) and others have come and fizzled (Eat Street, Roaming Hunger and Street Food – Columbus).
 This app / finder worth is still somewhat current Street Food Finder but it is not widely used.
-What makes this the best?
-It works.
-The creator of Street Food Finder lived in Columbus for a while and consulted with Food Truck owners and Street Eats Columbus to make sure his product met the needs of everyone.
-It started as a chicken or the egg situation: if the owners don’t put information into StreetFoodFinder then customers won’t use it, but food truck owners had to be OK with putting in information when no one was using StreetFoodFinder so that people could see that it does work.
+The problem with all of these apps is a chicken or the egg situation: if the owners don’t put information into StreetFoodFinder (or something else) then customers won’t use it, but food truck owners had to be OK with putting in information when no one was using StreetFoodFinder so that people could see that it does work.
 Make sense?
 That is the challenge for many vendors.

 And you have this site to find out about new vendors, we don’t write about all of them, we will try to write about those that are new, interesting concepts or the best.